Becoming is better than being.

 Obviously the above type of praise comes with good intentions, but it is praising intelligence rather than effort.
 According to Dweck, “reassuring children about their intelligence or talent backfires.
 They’ll only be more afraid to show a deficiency.”

-When we transition praise to not only be specific but be praise regarding the effort, we take the stigma away from effort.
-We show that Point A to Point B is a process and one to be proud of, whether it’s a smooth ride or a bumpy one.
-That doesn’t mean we need to create a challenge where there isn’t one, but sometimes praising only the intellect can leave an unintentional burden on the other person.
+When we transition praise to not only be specific but praising the effort, we show that Point A to Point B is a process and one to be proud of, whether it’s a smooth ride or a bumpy one.
+That doesn’t mean we need to create challenges, but sometimes praising only the intellect can leave an unintentional burden on the other person.

-Camp is a great place to have so many people in one place, encouraging each other.
-Campers get the opportunity to try so many things while also navigating brand new relationships.
 And being encouraged specifically for their efforts is such huge positive for them.
-We get to be in the wonderful position to help them through challenges with teachable moments to help them know that they are not defined by a particular label or mistake.
+We’re in a wonderful position to help our campers through challenges with teachable moments to show they are not defined by a particular label or mistake.